We look at the latest improvements to Clapper, a slick GTK4/libadwaita media player designed for GNOME desktops and has experimental Pipewire support.

 Can you think of a stylish video playing app?
 Many are anything but, and that's okay because a video player is a functional app; it doesn't need to look overly fancy.
 Most of its time is spent in full-screen, showing us we want: the video.
 But that notion is being challenged by Audience - an up-and-coming (read: in development) video player that brings both simplicity and good looks to the table.

 Chances are you've heard of music streaming service Spotify.
-With 15 million tracks available to listen to whenever you want, support for the playback of 'local' files, and, depending on your Spotify subscription, caching of your favourite tracks and albums for offline play Spotify is a music lovers dream.
+With 15 million tracks available to listen to whenever you want including on Linux desktops.

 The most recent bug fix update to open-source multi-source music player Tomahawk is now available for Ubuntu users, coming just shy of a week after it was released for OS X and Windows.